Joy of Satan Ministries

-The Temple of Zeus (formerly known as the Joy of Satan Ministries) is an occult religious organization founded in 2002 by Andrea M. Dietrich.
+The Joy of Satan Ministries (JoSM) is an occult religious organization founded in 2002 by Andrea M. Dietrich.

-A new religious movement and form of Western esotericism, the Temple of Zeus espouses a religion known as Zevism, whose practitioners are called Zevists, identifying itself as a form of Satanism.
+It is a new religious movement and a form of Western esotericism that espouses "Spiritual Satanism", a form of Satanism.

-The Temple of Zeus advocates an ideology that presents a synthesis of theistic Satanism, Nazi occultism, Gnosticism, neopaganism, Western esotericism, UFO conspiracy theories, and extraterrestrial beliefs.
+The Joy of Satan Ministries advocates an ideology that presents a synthesis of theistic Satanism, Nazi occultism, Gnosticism, neopaganism, Western esotericism, UFO conspiracy theories, and extraterrestrial beliefs.

-Members believe Zeus (which they also refer to as Satan) to be "the true father and creator God of humanity", whose desire was for his creations, humanity, to elevate themselves through knowledge and understanding.
+Members believe Satan to be "the true father and creator God of humanity", whose desire was for his creations, humanity, to elevate themselves through knowledge and understanding.

 Definition

-The orientation of the Temple of Zeus is generally acknowledged by religious scholars as a form of Western esotericism, which embraces theistic Satanism with an esoteric perception contrasting the materialist and carnal inceptions idealized by LaVeyan Satanism.
-The relationship between practictioners and Satan is described by professor of religious studies, Christopher Partridge, as "the core of an esoteric project of transformation, based on a personal or mystical relationship".
+The orientation of the Joy of Satan Ministries is generally acknowledged by religious scholars as a form of Western esotericism, which embraces theistic Satanism with an esoteric perception contrasting the materialist and carnal inceptions idealized by LaVeyan Satanism.
+The relationship between practitioners and Satan is described by professor of religious studies, Christopher Partridge, as "the core of an esoteric project of transformation, based on a personal or mystical relationship".